freenas/freenas-docs/userguide/services.rst

 performance to be less than optimal.

-Samba's *write cache* parameter has been reported to improve write performance in some configurations and can be added to the "Auxiliary parameters" field.
+Samba's *write cache* parameter has been reported to improve write performance in some configurations and can be added to the :guilabel:`Auxiliary parameters` field.
 Use an integer value which is a multiple of _SC_PAGESIZE (typically *4096*) to avoid memory fragmentation.
 This will increase Samba's memory requirements and should not be used on systems with limited RAM.

 If you wish to increase network performance, read the Samba section on `socket options